Welcome to today's edition of the Rush 24-7 podcast.

 And then when we go out and try to make them stop, these very same people tell us we're not the world's policemen and to get the hell out of there.

-I tell you, they are psychosomatic.
+I tell you, they are psychosomatic, pathological, whatever it is.

-And of course, the low information crowd lives and dies on every word they say.
+And, of course, the low-information crowd lives and dies on every word they say.

-On a cutting edge of societal evolution, Rush Limbaugh.
+On a cutting edge of societal evolution.

-Here on the last live program hosted by me anyway, of the year.
+You're on the last live program, hosted by me anyway, of the year, 800-282-2882, if you want to be on the program.

-Colombians fear mental breakdown from Miss Universe runner up.
+Colombians fear mental breakdown from Miss Universe Runner Up.

-Colombians fear their beloved beauty pageant queen, Ariadna Gutierrez, will be left an emotional wreck after cruelly having the glory of winning Miss Universe ripped away because host Steve Harvey mistakenly read her name as the champion.
+Colombians fear their beloved beauty pageant queen, Ariadne Gutierrez, will be left an emotional wreck after cruelly having the glory of winning Miss Universe ripped away because host Steve Harvey mistakenly read her name as the champion.

-He forgot to read the first runner up.
+He forgot to read the first runner-up.

 That's just not cool.